About the Project

 Can I submit an illustration-only or wordless manuscript?

 Are you only accepting submissions from the United States?

 No, we accept submissions from all over the world!

 No, we are a completely free educational project.

 Can I email you to check on the status of my submission?

 After submitting your manuscript, please refrain from emailing us to check in on the status of your submission.
-You will receive a notification from us via email by June 1, 2021 if your manuscript is moving forward.
-If you do not hear from us by then, please accept a “pass” from our project.
+You will receive a notification from us via email if your manuscript is moving forward.
+We will also notify you if we decide not to move forward with your submission.